All Episodes

 Did not everything Obama wanted happen?

-We've got Obamacare, we've got gay marriage.
+We've got gay marriage.

-There wasn't any tra this is how far off the beaten path these people in the establishment are.
+This is how far off the beaten path these people in the establishment are.

-They are so cliched.
+They are so clichéd.

-They are they're in a time warp.
+They're in a time warp.

 They're back 30 years ago, 20 years ago.